Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 ## Model complexity vs interpretability:

-*Simple* linear models are easy to explain (since they consists of only linear equations), but their accuracy is low compared to *Complex* non-linear models, which achieve higher accuracy, but are harder to explain.
+Unfortunately, it's not easy to explain all models, *Simple* linear models are easy to explain (since they consists of only linear equations), but their accuracy is low compared to *Complex* non-linear models, which achieve higher accuracy, but are harder to explain.

 The following figure illustrates the relation between model accuracy and interpretability (Source: [The balance: Accuracy vs. Interpretability](https://towardsdatascience.com/the-balance-accuracy-vs-interpretability-1b3861408062)):